helium/HIP/text/0000-longfi.md

 ### Joining
 [joining]: #joining

-When device starts up, it is session-less, or not connected to its organization's router.
+When a LongFi Device is powered on, it is session-less and not associated with its Organization's Router.
 The process of establishing a session is called joining.

-As LongFi is primarily concerned with the delivery of datagrams, it doesn't concretely specify how joins are done.
-Device and router implementors are free to choose how they want to establish, maintain and terminate sessions.
-Helium will provide a specification and a reference implementation that will be described below.
+As LongFi is primarily concerned with the delivery of Datagrams, a concrete requirement for how the join process should occur has been intentionally omitted.
+Device and Router implementors are free to choose how they want to establish, maintain and terminate sessions.

-In general, the goal of the joining procedure is to negotiate a shared secret both the router and the device know and agree on, but is not known to anyone else.
+In general, the goal of the joining procedure is to negotiate a shared secret both the Router and the Device know and agree on, but is not known to anyone else.
 This can be achieved in several different ways, including:

 * Pre shared keys
 * Out of band negotiation (eg. over cellular/wifi/bluetooth)
 * Elliptic Curve Diffie-Hellman key exchange (ECDH)

-Having a shared secret is important to producing tamper-proof datagram fingerprints so routers and devices can't be tricked into accepting forged or corrupt data.
+Having a shared secret is important to producing tamper-proof Datagram fingerprints so Routers and Devices cannot be tricked into accepting forged or corrupt Datagrams.

-#### Helium Joining
+#### Reference Joining Implementation
 [helium-joining]: #helium-joining

-In Helium's implementation, the shared secret will be negotiated over ECDH.
-This assumes the router knows the public key associated with the DID and the device knows some "root of trust" key associated with the router infrastructure.
-In addition a special public 'join key' also needs to be stored on the device.
-Finally, to reduce network traffic later, a 'key tree' with an associated trust epochcan be pre-loaded on the device.
-These pieces of information are assumed to have been exchanged and recorded at device provisioning.
-The specific elliptic curve used for the keys has also been pre-agreed upon but is expected to be NIST p-256 or Curve25519.
+In Helium's reference implementation, the shared secret will be negotiated over ECDH.
+This assumes the router knows the public key associated with the Device ID and the Device knows some "root of trust" key associated with the Router.
+In addition a special public "join key" also needs to be stored on the Device.
+Finally, to reduce subsequent network traffic, a "key tree" with an associated trust epoch can be pre-loaded on the Device.
+These pieces of information are assumed to have been exchanged and recorded at Device provisioning.
+The specific elliptic curve used for the keys must also be pre-negotiated, but is expected to be NIST p-256 or Curve25519.

-When a device does not have an active session (first time online, session expired, session lost) it sends, via datagrams as described above, a JOIN message:
+When a device does not have an active session (first time online, session expired, or session lost) it sends, via Datagrams as described above, a Join Ask.
+This Join Ask is a Monolithic Datagram with the following payload:

 | JOIN-ASK(1) | Trust Epoch | Session ID |
 |-------------|-------------|------------|

-At this point, however, the device does not have a session key to use in computing a fingerprint or to encrypt the payload with.
-Thus it should do an ECDH with the 'join' key.
+At this point, however, the Device does not have a session key to use in computing a Fingerprint or to optionally encrypt the payload with.
+Thus it should do an ECDH exchange with the 'join' key.
 This is the ONLY context in which this key should be used.
-To prevent replay attacks, session IDs should not be reused within a trust epoch and the Session ID should be combined with the ECDH result to form the join AES key.
+To prevent replay attacks, Session IDs should not be reused within a trust epoch and the Session ID should be combined with the ECDH result to form the join AES key.

-The router will then send back a join answer.
-Depending on the device's reported trust epoch, the router may need to deliver key-tree updates.
+The Router will then send back a join answer.
+Depending on the Device's reported trust epoch, the Router may need to deliver key-tree updates.
 A key tree update is of the following form

 | KeyID | Key      | Signature Trust Epoch | Signature |
 |-------|----------|-----------------------|-----------|